milesperry81/AZMLND-Project-3/README.md

 	* Submit the experiment.
 	* Execute the RunDetails widget to see the output from each iteration.
 	* The best model was examined.
-6. The HyperDrive experiment was executed using the notebook /hyperparameter_tuning.ipynb.
+6. The HyperDrive experiment was executed using the notebook 'hyperparameter_tuning.ipynb'.
 Details:
 	* Load the workspace, dataset and create a new experiment.
 	* Load the compute cluster.
 	* Define an early termination policy.